Feelings, emotions and epilepsy

 It can be really helpful to talk to other people who have epilepsy and to share experiences with them.
 This can help you feel that there are other people ‘out there’ who understand what you are going through.
 Here are some places you can get in touch with others:

-- Listen to other young people talking about their experiences of epilepsy on the YouthHealthTalk website (opens new window).
+- Other young people share their experiences on the YouthHealthTalk website.

 - Call our confidential helpline, it can give you the time and space you need to say what you want, to let off some steam or to get your thoughts in order.

-- The Expert Patients Programme runs 'Staying Positive’ courses (opens new window) for young people with health conditions.
-The courses cover lots of topics from getting the best from your appointments to self-confidence and how you may feel about your condition.
+- The Expert Patients Programme runs 'Staying Positive’ courses for young people with health conditions.
+The courses cover lots of topics from getting the best from your appointments to self-confidence and how you may feel about your condition.x